KaveIO/AmbariKave/deployment/cloudbreak/README.md

 ## Known issues and notes:

 * Currently, when deploying clusters that contain FreeIPA, sometimes FreeIPA Client fails to install on some of the nodes.
 This can be resolved by choosing to manually re-install clients from Ambari UI.
+* Clusters containing FreeIPA server may fail to deploy due to a certificates generation issue.
+No stable workaround found yet.
 * Scripts support both Python 2 and 3 environments.